Jennell Jaquays: Dark Tower

-Jaquays' Dark Tower was nominated for the 1979 H.G.
+Jaquays's Dark Tower was nominated for the 1979 H.G.
 Wells award for Best Roleplaying Adventure.
 In November 2004, as part of the 30th anniversary celebration for Dungeons & Dragons, Dungeon magazine produced a list of the "thirty greatest D&D Adventures of All Time."
 Dark Tower was the only entry on the list not published by TSR.

 Griffin Mountain

 Jaquays was co-author and illustrator for Chaosium's Griffin Mountain RuneQuest scenario.
 Set in Glorantha, this highly praised scenario was nominated for the 1981 H.G.
 Wells award.
 The reworked version, Griffin Island, was nominated for the same award in 1986.

 WarGames

 Coleco's Wargames, for which Jaquays was co-designer of gameplay, won the 1984 Summer C.E.S. original software award.

 Castle Greyhawk

 As a level designer for TSR's Castle Greyhawk module, Jaquays shared the 1989 Origins Gamer's Choice Award for "Best Role-Playing Adventure."